3geek14/Realms/Omnibus.md

 The MM will then place them somewhere on site (location determined by the MM) and return the token.
 Upon being placed, the spellcaster is alive and unwounded, and is given back their soul if they were scalped.

-Seed of Life (6th Circle)
+[__Seed of Life__ (6th Circle)]{#seed-of-life}

 Uses: Unlimited, while spellcaster has MC handy - Verbal: 30 words and an explanation - Material: 1 token with the spellcaster's name and the words "Seed of Life" on it - Caveats: Regeneration, Basic Regeneration

 When cast on a dead body, this spell grants the recipient a basic regeneration.
 The spellcaster must hand the MC to the recipient when the spell is cast.
 The spellcaster may choose to remain with the target, and as long as the spellcaster continuously recites the verbal (explanation not required) and keeps two hands touching the target, the target will regenerate in 60 seconds instead.
 If the spellcaster stops the verbal or breaks contact the spell will continue as normal and the target will take the full 120 seconds to regenerate.

 Once the spell ends, the recipient should return the MC to the spellcaster as soon as reasonably possible.
 Other than this, the MC is neither stealable nor transferable in any way.
 If the recipient is scalped, returned to life, or raised as undead, the spell ends.
 If the recipient is diseased, this spell will also cure them of their disease upon completion of the spell (although the regeneration time will still be doubled from the effects of the disease).
 This spell has no effect on the undead.

-Shapeshifting (4th Circle)
+[__Shapeshifting__ (4th Circle)]{#shapeshifting}

 Uses: 2 - Material: Makeup and/or mask and any disguise garb - Active: Change into disguise - Caveats:  Enchanted Items